 Collaborative Article from Agile IT and CallTower

-Microsoft Office 365 has four cloud environments for its users, each one serving a different purpose.
+Microsoft 365 has four cloud environments for its users, each one serving a different purpose.
 Understanding the differences between them is crucial in determining which one you'll need to use and why you'll need to use it.
 Depending on the level of screening you'll need to undergo to access a specific environment, the type of cloud you use will vary.
 Government users require more background checks and more secure environments for their data, so Microsoft established new environments with this in mind.

-The first cloud developed was Microsoft Office 365 (Commercial).
+The first cloud developed was Microsoft 365 (Commercial).
 This is the general type of cloud environment most Office 365 users use.
-From there, Office 365 GCC (Government Community) was established for government users.
+From there, MSFT 365 GCC (Government Community) was established for government users.
 This offered data residency rather than data sovereignty (more on the difference between those two below).
 Microsoft developed a cloud specifically for the Department of Defense (DOD), which received authorization for impact Level 5 in Azure Government.
 The only issue here was that only DOD personnel were allowed into this Level 5 environment.
 That's why GCC High was born — this was a cloud environment for other agencies and contractors to access as well.

 How CallTower and Agile IT Have Teamed up to Help You

 While it seems difficult to navigate through the various cloud environments, having a partner in the process helps.
-What's even better is having two partners with the experience and knowledge in managing these Office 365 cloud environments, ensuring you're using the right one and fulfilling all necessary requirements.
+What's even better is having two partners with the experience and knowledge in managing these MSFT 365 cloud environments, ensuring you're using the right one and fulfilling all necessary requirements.

 As noted above, one challenge with GCC High is that Microsoft Calling plans aren't available within it.
 However, CallTower and Agile IT have teamed up to provide compliant VOIP solutions as part of Agile IT's unique GCC High compliance foundation.
 This will enable DOD contractors to stay compliant with all ITAR and CMMC requirements with the use of a single platform.